rafapereirabr/otp-travel-time-matrix/README.md

 # otp-travel-time-matrix
-This repository aims to provide a reproducible example of how to build an Origin-Destination matrix using OpenTripPlanner (OTP).
-The Python script still can be improved, for example to increase speed/efficiency of the code.
-Contributions are welcomed !
+This repository aims to provide a reproducible example of how to build an Origin-Destination matrix using OpenTripPlanner (OTP) and Python.
+The Python scripts presented here still can be much improved and it would be great to have your contributions, specially if you have ideas on how improve the speed/efficiency of the code !

 **Input**
 * An Open Street Map of the region in `.pbf` format